Share:

 What Causes Burning Feet?

 Have you ever experienced a burning sensation in your feet?
-Your feet may feel hot for no reason or tingle and become uncomfortable, especially at night.
-While hot feet syndrome is highly painful, it is extremely common and can affect anyone for several reasons.
-If you experience a burning sensation in your feet, learn about the cause and potential treatments for burning feet below.
+Your feet may feel hot and tingling for no apparent reason, and it may be uncomfortable, especially at night.
+While the feeling of burning feet can be painful, it can affect anyone for several reasons.
+Learn about the cause and potential treatments for burning feet below.

 Nerve damage

 Also known as neuropathy, nerve damage occurs when the sensitive nerves of the feet are injured.
-This is usually caused by disease.
+This is usually caused by an underlying disease or condition.
 Nerve fibers can become overactive, misfiring and sending mixed messages to the brain.
 Sometimes they may send pain signals, while other times, they may send feelings of tingling, heat, or numbness.
 These sensations may be manageable with only slight discomfort, or they may be completely debilitating.

-Another common cause of burning feet is infection.
-Certain types of infection can cause hot feet.
+Another potential – but rare – cause of burning feet is an infection.
+Certain types of infection can cause hot feet, although usually you’ll feel other symptoms like itching or irritation.
+It is not the infection itself that causes “burning” feet, but rather the resulting inflammation.
 When the feet become inflamed, they can feel hot and uncomfortable.
 The skin of the feet may feel as though it is tingling and burning, and if not promptly treated, some infections may spread up the leg.

 Blisters and cuts that become infected may cause burning feet.
 Fungal infections, such as athlete’s foot, can also cause pain and discomfort.